ayushpadlekar/Text_Editor_On_Canvas/README.md

 > <ins><b> How I solved this challenge</b></ins> :- </br>
 > <p> - I understood the problem carefully and analyzed what we have & what can be done. </br>
-> - The text has its co-ordinates position on the canvas.
-When we drag the text, the touch-pointer-gesture assigns new X & Y co-ordinates to the text. </br>
+> - As we know, the square canvas have it's own coordinates (starting from 0,0 in the top-left).
+And the text has its co-ordinates position upon that canvas.
+When we drag the text, the touch-pointer-gesture assigns new X & Y co-ordinates to the text constantly. </br>
 >
-> • So, I used my logic & applied constraints on each side of the square canvas that : </br>
+> • So, I used my logic & applied constraints on each boundary sides of the square canvas that : </br>
 > &nbsp; - if new-coordinates of text try to go outside the square boundary coordinates, then new-coordinates = boundary coordinates. </br>
 > &nbsp; - which means the new-coordinates cannot go beyond the boundary-coordinates. </br>
 > - Example code snippet :